Lumberjack Success Stories

 Employer: Stephen F. Austin State University, Career Services

 Biography: Hello, I am Amberly Johnson.
 I received my Bachelor of Science degree in May 2014.
 After graduation I started my teaching career at Marshall High School in Marshall Texas.
 At MHS I taught Culinary Arts, Hospitality and Principles of Education.
 I enjoyed my first year and learned many lessons that impacted my career and life.
 Fall 2014 I also started working on my graduate education.
 I am currently studying Secondary Education at SFA, and hope to receive a Master in Education December 2016.
-During my first year of teaching I had a beautiful baby boy and decided to take a year off from teaching to focus on him and fishing my master degree; which has led me to an awesome graduate position within Career Services at SFA.
-This current position allows me to further my career development through assigned projects, networking, and performing skills that are transferrable to my career.
+During my first year of teaching I had a beautiful baby boy and decided to take a year off from teaching to focus on him and finishing my graduate degree; which has led me to an awesome graduate position within Career Services at SFA.
+This current position allows me to further my career development through assigned projects, networking, and excel in skills that are transferrable to my career.